tslamars/homelab-flux/README.md

 GitOps Flux-based HomeLab: Fully automated Kubernetes and GitOps setup

-For this example we assume a scenario with three clusters: dev-1, staging and production.
+For this example homelab we assume a scenario with three clusters: dev-1, staging and production.
 The end goal is to leverage Flux and Kustomize to manage all clusters while minimizing duplicated declarations.

 We will configure Flux to install, test and upgrade a demo app using